Skip to content

 In a grumpy mood, she was waiting for another train to catch.

-A man appeared in the train station, who was a graduate student in Northwestern University.
+In the meantime, a man appeared in the train station, who was a graduate student in Northwestern University, Chicago.

-Long story short, she pointed to her husband and said that if I wouldn’t have missed that train on that day, I would certainly miss this amazing man from my life.
+Long story short, she pointed to her husband and said that if I wouldn’t have missed that train on that day, I would certainly miss this amazing man in my life.

-And I was attending to celebrate their 21st marriage anniversary gathering.
+And I was there to celebrate their 21st marriage anniversary gathering.

-This story taught me why we should cherish every single moment of our passing life irrespective of the nature of moments.
+This story taught me why we should cherish every single moment of our evolving life irrespective of the nature of our work, schedule, and lifestyle.

-Life is made up of various small passing moments which most of the time we neglect in need of bigger goals and destinations.
+Life is made up of various small evolving moments which most of the time we neglect in need of bigger goals and destinations.

-You are attending a party for your recognition in your office because you got a promotion, and suddenly you receive a call from your mom that your dad is diagnosed with cancer.
+You imagine that you are attending a party for your recognition in your office because you got a promotion, and suddenly you receive a call from your mom that your dad is diagnosed with cancer.
+It happens, this is life.

-As we all know we are not perfect, we all have issues in the family, you were avoiding your brother’s call but suddenly you heard that your brother died due to chronic heart attack.
+As we all know we are not perfect, we all have issues in the family, you were avoiding your brother’s call due to a small family feud but suddenly you heard that your brother died due to chronic heart attack.
+I’ve seen this happened to one of my family relatives.

-Since most of us have a tendency to feel good only if things are going our way, all the time we are trying to control everything in our lives.
+Since most of us have a tendency to feel good only if things are going as per our expectation, all the time we are trying to control what’s going on in our lives.

-If we rush only for a destination by brushing off pure moments, our life becomes hollow and we suffer a lot.
+If we rush only for a future destination by brushing off pure small evolving moments, our life becomes hollow and we suffer a lot.

 I think this is not the way to live a life.